-- The Decision-Maker will communicate his or her decision to both parties, concurrently.
-The Decision-Maker will communicate the decision in writing and orally as soon as possible after the hearing.
-In all cases, the Decision-Maker will send the parties a final Notice of Outcome letter within ten days of the conclusion of the hearing. - The Decision-Maker bases all conclusions on the examination of all evidence from the investigation and the hearing.
-The conclusion is based on the Preponderance of the Evidence standard: If the evidence indicates that it is more likely than not that Respondent committed the alleged act(s), then the Respondent will be found responsible for violating this policy. - If the Respondent is found responsible for violating this policy, the Decision-Maker will consult with the appropriate individuals in order to determine the corrective actions and/or sanctions to resolve the complaint.
-Any such corrective actions and/or sanctions will be outlined in the Decision-Maker's written decision.
+- The Decision Maker will communicate his or her decision to both parties concurrently.
+The Decision Maker will communicate the decision in writing as soon as possible after the hearing.
+In all cases, the Decision Maker will send the parties a final outcome letter within ten (10) days of the conclusion of the hearing. - The Decision Maker bases all conclusions by examining all evidence from the investigation and the hearing.
+Their conclusion is based on the Preponderance of the Evidence standard: If the evidence indicates that it is more likely than not that Respondent committed the alleged act(s), then the Respondent will be found responsible for violating this policy. - If the Respondent is found responsible for violating this policy, the Decision Maker will consult with the appropriate individuals in order to determine the corrective actions and/or sanctions to resolve the complaint.
+Any such corrective actions and/or sanctions will be outlined in the Decision Maker's written decision.